‘What are your short term and long term goals? Or, where do you see yourself in five years?’

 14. Be Confident:

 Confidence is the key to success in any type of interview question.
-Even if you fall in any confusion or you have very less to speak, it will be better if you answer all with great confidence.
+Even if you fall in any confusion or you have very little to speak, it will be better if you answer all with great confidence.

 Don’t be overconfident or fall into an argument with the interviewer to prove your point correct.
 Think before speaking, and try to maintain your confidence throughout answering this question.